alexandersiegel/alexandersiegel.github.io/README.md

-This is a website that explains how to build things i've built.
+This repo is for a github pages website (alexandersiegel.com) that gives in-depth instructions on hardware and software projects I've done.

+Thanks you Barry Clark for the framework for this Jekyll website and to Freepik for the open source favicon (www.flaticon.com).